About 12th Man

 We are are currently operating in Norfolk, Suffolk and Cheshire East.
 Although we are working in these funded areas we want to grow the campaign in communities across the UK.
 If you would like to get involved in the campaign and you are in a different region then get in touch and we can have a chat.

-We are currently delivering projects for Norfolk County Council and Cheshire East Council to commission.
-We want to grow the campaign in new locations and would be happy to talk to councils and NHS teams in other areas.
+We are currently delivering projects for Norfolk County Council and Colchester Catalyst.
+We want to grow the campaign in new locations and would be happy to talk to local authorities, public health and NHS teams in other areas of the country to grow the campaign.

 We would also be keen to speak to large businesses or groups who fit the profile of the 12th Man either by employing or engaging large numbers of men, or selling products and services to men as the main or key demographic.